 |Did this page help you?
 Yes | No | Tell us about it...|

-The opening section, Getting Set Up with the AWS Command Line Interface, lists the prerequisites and includes information that describes how to install the AWS CLI.
+Getting Set Up with the AWS Command Line Interface describes how to install the AWS CLI and its prerequisites.

-The Using the AWS Command Line Interface section includes information about using the AWS CLI to perform common AWS tasks with different services.
+Working with Services includes examples of using the AWS CLI to perform common AWS tasks with different services.